TIP is a chemotherapy treatment used to treat testicular cancer or germ cell tumours of the ovary.

 TIP can reduce the number of red blood cells in your blood.
 These cells carry oxygen around the body.
 If the number of red blood cells is low, you may be tired and breathless.
 Tell your doctor or nurse if you feel like this.
-If you are very anaemic, you may need a drip to give you extra red blood cells (blood transfusion).
+If you are very anaemic, you may need a drip to give you extra red blood cells (known as a blood transfusion).

 This may begin in the first few days after chemotherapy.
 Your doctor will prescribe anti-sickness (anti-emetic) drugs to help prevent or control sickness.
-They may also give you a steroid drug to help.
-Take the drugs exactly as your nurse or pharmacist explained to you.
+They may also give you a steroid drug to help with any sickness.
+Take the drugs exactly as your nurse or pharmacist explains.
 It’s easier to prevent sickness than to treat it after it has started.

-If you still feel sick, or vomit twice or more in 24 hours, contact the hospital on the numbers they gave you as soon as possible.
-They will give you advice and may change the anti-sickness drug to one that works better for you.
+If you still feel sick, or vomit twice or more in 24 hours, contact the hospital as soon as possible.
+They can give you advice and may change the anti-sickness drug to one that works better for you.
 Some people may need to go to hospital for a short time so the doctors and nurses can control their sickness.